Abdullah-Almsaodi/Apple-Stock-Prediction/README.md

 ## Overview

-This project focuses on predicting Apple Inc.'s stock prices using historical data.
-The objective is to preprocess the data, analyze trends, engineer features, and build predictive models.
-The project leverages **Python** and integrates tools for data exploration, visualization, and machine learning.
+This project focuses on predicting Apple Inc.'s stock prices using historical data from 1980 to 2024.
+The objective is to preprocess the data, analyze trends, engineer features, and build predictive models using Long Short-Term Memory (LSTM) neural networks.
+The project leverages Python and integrates tools for data exploration, visualization, and advanced machine learning techniques to provide accurate predictions of future stock prices.

 ## Features

-- Collection and preprocessing of Apple stock data
+- Collection and preprocessing of Apple stock data from 1980 to 2024
-- Exploratory Data Analysis (EDA) with visualizations
+- Exploratory Data Analysis (EDA) with detailed visualizations
-- Feature engineering for improved predictive accuracy
+- Feature engineering to enhance predictive accuracy
-- Training and evaluation of machine learning models
+- Training and evaluation of predictive models using Long Short-Term Memory (LSTM) neural networks
-- Prediction of future stock prices
+- Prediction of future Apple stock prices based on historical trends
-- Modular, reusable scripts for data processing, visualization, and model training
+- Modular, reusable scripts for data preprocessing, visualization, and model training

 ## Prerequisites